Muscles of the thoracic wall

 - Understand the anatomic relations between the muscles.

 The muscles of the thoracic wall are defined as muscles attached to the bony framework of the thoracic cage.
 They maintain the stability of the thoracic wall, and play a role in respiration.
-The muscles of the thoracic wall include the following muscle groups:
+The muscles of the thoracic wall are divided into two groups: intrinsic and extrinsic.

 The following video will introduce you to the anterior trunk muscles in general, with an emphasis on a few specific muscle groups of the thoracic wall.